An Overview of Clinical Trials

 To do this, clinical trials employ inclusion and exclusion criteria when choosing participants.
 Every clinical trial has a set of criteria that participants must meet in order to be enrolled in the study and a set of criteria that will exclude someone from participating in the study.
 These criteria usually fall within certain categories such as demographics, lifestyle, gender, symptoms, co-morbidities, or other interventions.

 For example, for STXBP1, a clinical trial may restrict the participants to a particular age range where it is felt the drug would have its greatest effect.
 To a particular area of the country, to make sure the participants can be seen in the clinic running the study.
 They may require participants be diagnosed with particular symptoms, like seizures.
 A clinical study may specifically exclude STXBP1 patients who have mutations in genes other than STXBP1 or patients who have other medical conditions such as heart disease.
+Table 2 lists the inclusion and exclusion criteria for a STXBP1 natural history trial; note that this study is not a clinical drug trial, but similar criteria might be expected for a drug trial.

 It is important to understand that if a patient is excluded from a clinical trial, it does not mean that they will be excluded from any eventual treatment with that drug, should it be approved.
 Additional trials are often performed to expand the inclusion criteria to open up the drug to more subsets of patients.
 Additionally, if a drug is given market authorization, it could still be used by patients who did not necessarily fit the inclusion criteria of the clinical trials.